daniel5713/Kunyao-academy-app/README.md

 # Kunyao-academy-app
-We design two on-chain games with randomness in this repository to participate the competition of Category 1: Aleo ZK Gaming of zk-Applications Track in ZKP/Web3 Hackathon hosted by Berkeley RDI.
+This repository includes two on-chain games with randomness that can be deployed on Aleo: liar's dice and blackjack.